 Under pressure: Becomes inflexible, gets bogged down in detail

-Fears: Large displays of emotion, being accused of doing sloppy work
+Fears of the C/S disc personality type: Large displays of emotion, being accused of doing sloppy work

 Possible work fits: Administrative, trades, support roles, managing smaller teams